CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Pregnancy after uterine septum removal

 The good news is that the procedure to treat a septate uterus is fairly straightforward, so patients don’t have to wait too long afterward to start trying again.
-Doctors typically ask patients to wait one or menstrual cycles before trying to conceive again.
+Doctors typically ask patients to wait at least two months before trying to conceive again to give the endometrium time to heal.
 Always consult with your doctor on how long to wait following septate uterus treatment for your specific circumstances.

 The bottom line?
 A septate uterus is a birth defect that can often go undetected until a woman starts trying for a baby.
 While a healthy pregnancy is possible, take heart in knowing treatment for a septate uterus is achievable and often highly successful.
 “The vast majority of women can go on to have a healthy pregnancy,” Ross says.
 For questions about your situation, don’t hesitate to reach out to a provider you trust.
 They’ll be able to best answer your questions and help you navigate your individual path to baby.